-A. Two of the most common causes of cold feet are decreased circulation in the extremities or a problem with nerve sensation.
+The main medical problems that cause cold feet are decreased circulation in the extremities and nerve damage, known as neuropathy.
 One cause of decreased circulation is atherosclerosis, where arteries are narrowed by fatty deposits and impede blood flow in the limbs.
 As a result, your feet may appear blue or purple when you are sitting, and pale or white when you are lying down.
 You may feel pain in your calves when you walk.
-Your doctor can usually detect this condition (peripheral artery disease) by checking the pulse in your legs.
+Your doctor can usually detect this condition (peripheral artery disease) by checking the pulses in your feet and legs.

 Nerve damage also can cause cold feet.
 In this case, the person senses a cold sensation because the nerves that detect temperature are not working correctly.
 The feet do not feel cold to the touch, although the person may feel numbness or a pins-and-needles sensation.

 — William Kormos, M.D.

 Former Editor in Chief, Harvard Men's Health Watch